hydephp/develop/docs/extensions/extensions.md

 ## Integration with Third-Party Services

+All third-party integrations are listed on the [Third-Party Integrations](third-party-integrations) page.
+Below is a summary.

 ### Torchlight

 Torchlight is an amazing API for syntax highlighting, and is supported natively by HydePHP.